Weights for $\ell$-local compact groups: -local compact groups and weights

 \section{$\ell$-local compact groups and weights}

-For the rest of the paper $\ell$ is a prime and $k$ is an algebraically closed field of characteristic $\ell$.
+For the rest of the paper, $\ell$ is a prime and $k$ is an algebraically closed field of characteristic $\ell$.
 We refer the reader to \cite{AKO11} for basic notation and results in the theory of fusion systems.
-We begin by introducing the class of $\ell$-groups over which we will consider fusion systems.
+We begin by introducing the class of $\ell$-groups on which we focus our attention.

 \begin{defn} Write $\ZZ/\ell^\infty$ for the infinite union of the cyclic $\ell$-groups $\ZZ/\ell^n$ under the obvious inclusions.
 A group isomorphic to a direct product of finitely many copies of $\ZZ/\ell^\infty$ is called a \textit{discrete $\ell$-torus}. \textit{A discrete $\ell$-toral group} is a group $S$ which contains a discrete $\ell$-torus $T$ as a normal subgroup of finite $\ell$-power index. \end{defn}